 Marissa, 28, comes to you after a public health worker contacted her as a reported contact of a newly diagnosed HIV client.
 Marissa is especially concerned because she recently found out she was pregnant and planned to carry her baby to term.

 Confirmation tests indicate Marissa is indeed pregnant and, unfortunately, has also contracted the HIV virus.

-The National Institute of Health (NIH) and the CDC both recommend HIV testing for all pregnant women.
-Some regions automatically include HIV testing as part of routine pre-natal care, while others separate it as an opt-in additional test.
+The National Institute of Health (NIH) and the CDC recommend HIV testing for all pregnant women.
+Some regions automatically include HIV testing as part of routine prenatal care.
+In contrast, others separate it as an additional opt-in test.
 The CDC recommends and requests that HIV tests be routine for all pregnant women.

-Marissa was provided information about the means of protecting her unborn child, herself and potential contacts from the dangers of HIV infection.
-Nonjudgmental information that the unborn baby would be at heightened risk for mother-to-child transmission of HIV during pregnancy, labor and delivery and afterwards by breastfeeding was provided.
-Marissa was assured that with proper medication and treatment less than two babies in 100 with HIV positive mothers get the infection before or during birth.
+Marissa was provided information about the means of protecting her unborn child, herself, and potential contacts from the dangers of HIV infection.
+Nonjudgmental information was provided that the unborn baby would be at heightened risk for mother-to-child transmission of HIV during pregnancy, labor, and delivery and afterward by breastfeeding.
+Marissa was assured that less than two babies in 100 with HIV positive mothers get the infection before or during birth with proper medication and treatment.

 Antiretroviral medications are strongly recommended:

 Throughout the pregnancy – combinations of at least three different ART medications are generally used based on unwanted effect profiles.

 During labor and delivery – additional intravenous AZT is recommended for the mother during labor and through the delivery process in addition to the oral ARTs.